Monterey Bay Center

-They Monterey Bay Center is located in Watsonville, California.
-The nonresidential center manages three crews consisting of 45 Corpsmembers.
+The Monterey Bay Center is located in Watsonville, California.
+The non-residential center manages three crews consisting of 45 Corpsmembers.
 These crews provide resource conservation work such as trail construction, wetland habitat restoration, and fire hazard fuel reduction in the Watsonville and surrounding communities.

-The Monterey Bay Center primarily consists of administrative offices, classrooms, and storage space for vehicles, tools, and other supplies.
-Located thirty minutes from both Santa Cruz and Monterey, the center is about 10 miles from the ocean which results in a mild climate.
+The Monterey Bay Center has a full gym with free weights, and exercise machines.
+Located 30 minutes from both Santa Cruz and Monterey, the center is about 10 miles from the ocean which results in a mild climate.

 Watsonville, CA 95076